justinkirk8/Accidentally_Late/README.md

 -	Step 9: Renamed the columns names for ease of use in SQL
 -	Step 10: Ran row_count function to make sure no rows were lost in the previous steps

+For the US Census Bureau Regions and Divisions by State dataset, the csv provided was already in a cleaned format so no additioanl steps needed to be taken to clean it any further.

-After cleaning the data, we were able to create two seperate dataframes, one for accidents that occured PreCOVID and another for accidents that has occured after COVID was declared a pandemic in the US.
-Each dataset consisted of a 21 month timeframe.
+After cleaning the data, we were able to use the accidents_updated dataframe to create two seperate dataframes, one for accidents that occured before COVID was declared a pandemic in the US (PreCOVID_accidents) and another for accidents that has occured after COVID was declared a pandemic in the US (COVID_accidents).

+We reviewed the months the data provided for accidents since COVID and there were a total of 21 months of data provided.
+To remove unintentional bias from the study, we decided to only look at 21 months prior to COVID being declared a pandemic.
+Therefore, each dataset consisted of a 21 month timeframe.

 - For the PreCOVID dataframe, we used the date range of June 01, 2018 - Februray 29, 2020